scala-ide/ecosystem/README.rst

 Scala IDE ecosystem builder
 ===========================

-This is the ecosystem builder, a `Maven <https://maven.apache.org/>`_ project that uses the Scala-IDE `build tools <https://github.com/scala-ide/build-tools>`_ to build and integrate Scala-related plugins within Eclipse update sites, on top of specific **flavors** of Eclipse, Scala and Scala-IDE.
+This is the ecosystem builder, a `Maven <https://maven.apache.org/>`_ based system that uses the Scala-IDE `build tools <https://github.com/scala-ide/build-tools>`_ to build and integrate Scala-related plugins within Eclipse update sites, on top of specific **flavors** of Eclipse, Scala and Scala-IDE.